scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

-## Part 2 - Reuse and develop in Android Studio
+## Reuse and develop in Android Studio

 ### dsadas